Temzasse/figmage/README.md

 ### Tokens

-The `tokens` property is a list of all the design tokens that should be handled by Figma Tokenizer.
+The `tokens` property is a list of all the design tokens that should be handled by Figmage.

 ```js
 {